PhdB00/QuoteFactory/README.md

    - ASP.NET Core web host for the browser UI (`wwwroot`)
    - Displays the Quote Categories as Bubbles on the webpage
    - When a user clicks a bubble a quotation is retrieved from the API and displayed on a screen in a crawl-style
-   - This project was not part of the assessment and was created later purely for entertainment
+   - This project was not part of the assessment and was created later purely for experimentation

 #### Test Projects (`tst/`)